ashrf288/data-structures-and-algorithms/python/challenges/stack_and_queue/RADME.md

-[x]Can successfully empty a stack after multiple pops [x]Can successfully peek the next item on the stack [x]Can successfully instantiate an empty stack
+[x]Can successfully empty a stack after multiple pops [x]Can successfully peek the next item on the stack [x]Can successfully instantiate an empty stack [x]Calling pop or peek on empty stack raises exception